Thinking about coming to the UK to study? Here are the things you need to know

 Researching your course

 Start here.
 This is the fun bit, where you get to decide on the course that interests you and where you'd like to study it.
-There are lots of online tools at your disposal to help you learn more about UK unis – like our applying to uni hub and university reviews – so mine them all.
+There are lots of online tools at your disposal to help you learn more about UK unis – like our applying to uni hub – so mine them all.

 For specifics about individual unis and courses, head to the official websites.
 That's where you'll find details on degree programmes and, vitally, what qualifications you'll need to get a place.
 Many unis also offer virtual tours on their sites, which is great if you can't travel to an open day.